How should GPs assess vitamin D deficiency?

 - a loading regimen to provide a total of approximately 300,000 IU vitamin D, given either as separate weekly or daily doses over 6 to 10 weeks

-- maintenance therapy comprising vitamin D in doses equivalent to 800-2000 IU daily (occasionally up to 4,000 IU daily), given either daily or intermittently at higher doses.
+- maintenance therapy comprising vitamin D in doses equivalent to 800 – 2000 IU daily daily (occasionally up to 4,000 IU daily), given either daily or intermittently at higher doses.

 Monitoring patients after treatment

 Routine follow-up vitamin D blood tests are generally unnecessary unless vitamin D deficiency symptoms continue, a patient has malabsorption problems or it is likely they have not been taking the prescribed supplements.
-In some cases (for example before each IV Zoledronate or Denosumab dose) local Clinical Commissioning Group protocols may require vitamin D to be tested; check your local protocols for guidance relevant to your region.
+In some cases (for example before each intravenous (IV) zoledronate or denosumab dose) local Clinical Commissioning Group protocols may require vitamin D to be tested; check your local protocols for guidance relevant to your region.